Anna Hachimine

 Anna Hachimine (鉢嶺 杏奈, Hachimine Anna) is a Japanese actress who is represented by the talent agency, Trustar.
 Her sister is Nana Hachimine.

 Biography

 In June 1998, Hachimine she was affiliated by Five Eight.
 She debuted in an advertisement for Disney's Party Hero.

 In 2003, Hachimine participated in the Fuji Television variety show, Doll's Vox.

 In 2010, she moved from Five Eight to Oscar Promotion.

 In February 2020, she left Oscar Promotion.
+In June, she joined Trustar.

 On her birthday, July 19, 2020, she announced her marriage.
-In November 22, 2021, she gave birth to a baby boy.
+On November 22, 2021, she gave birth to a first baby boy.
+On July 17, 2024, she gave birth to a second baby boy.